-- The "Question to Nature" in EPP: it is the quest for the "fundamental" aspects of the Nature: not single phenomena but the common grounds of all physics phenomena. - Historical directions of the EPP: - Atomic physics → Nuclear Physics → Subnuclear Physics: the ∞ly small; Nature = point-like particles interacting through forces.. - Look at the ∞ ly large: connections with cosmology, cosmic rays, etc.. - Paradigm: unification of forces, theory of everything. - What shall we do in this course ? - We concentrate on subnuclear physics and will select few experiments - We review some "basic statistics" and then will extend it to more "advanced" methods for data analysis EPP experiments
+- The "Question to Nature" in EPP: it is the quest for the "fundamental" aspects of the Nature: not single phenomena but the common grounds of all physics phenomena. - Historical directions of the EPP: - Atomic physics \rightarrow Nuclear Physics \rightarrow Subnuclear Physics: the ∞ ly small; Nature = point-like particles interacting through forces.. - Look at the ∞ly large: connections with cosmology, cosmic rays, etc.. - Paradigm: unification of forces, theory of everything. - What shall we do in this course? - We concentrate on subnuclear physics, presently at the forefront of "fundamental" Physics, and will select few experiments - We review some "basic statistics" and then will extend it to more "advanced" methods for data analysis EPP experiments